Workplace Pressure Is a Signal

 2. Diagnosis: Identifying Stress Concentration Points

-When stress patterns are unclear, disputed, or distributed across the organization, a more structured diagnostic step can be helpful.
+When pressure patterns are unclear, disputed, or distributed across the organization, a more structured diagnostic step can be helpful.

-This is where the Stressinsight Survey may come in.
+This is where the StressInsight Workplace Stress Bottleneck Survey may come in.

 Depending on the context, diagnosis may involve: